-Internet Service Providers, or ISPs, bring a larger internet network to consumers in their home or business.
+Internet service providers, or ISPs, bring a larger internet network to consumers in their home or business.
 If you are thinking about changing your internet service, you may have questions about ISPs.
 Let us give you a helpful overview of what internet service providers do, how they connect you to the internet, and how you can choose the right one.

 ISPs do exactly what the the name describes: provide internet service to customers, in both residential and commercial environments.
 Internet service providers first emerged in the late 1980s and the early 1990s, when internet access first started becoming widespread.

-At first, telephone companies operated as ISPs, due to the prevalence of dial-up internet.
-Later, these companies expanded into DSL (Digital Subscriber Line) connections.
-Then, in the late 1990s and early 2000s, cable broadband was introduced, and many cable companies began offering internet service alongside TV and voice services.
+Initially, telephone companies operated as ISPs, due to the prevalence of dial-up internet.
+Later, these companies expanded into broadband providers of DSL (Digital Subscriber Line).
+Then, in the late 1990s and early 2000s, cable broadband was introduced, and many cable television companies began offering internet service alongside TV and voice services.

-Today, there are hundreds of different internet service providers, and they can be commercial companies, non-profit companies, or even publicly-owned utilities.
+Today, there are hundreds of different internet service providers, and they can be commercial companies, non-profits, or even publicly-owned utilities.
 Depending on where you are in the country, you may have a number of different ISPs to choose from to get internet service.

-Jargon?
-Okay.
-Want a real-world analogy?
-Think of ISPs as railroads.
-Your data is a train, but it has nowhere to go unless it can ride on railroad tracks.
-You pay the ISP a small fee to use their “tracks,” which in turn link to a massive interconnected series of tracks, allowing your train to go wherever it wants to.
-You have to pay to use these tracks because the ISP had to spend a lot of money to build the infrastructure, and they make some money on your fees.
+For a real-world analogy, think of ISPs as railroad companies.
+Your data is a train, but it has nowhere to go unless it can get onto the railroad track.
+You pay the ISP a small fee to use their “tracks,” which in turn link to a massive interconnected series of tracks, allowing your train to travel back and forth, wherever you want it to go.
+You pay to use the tracks just as you pay to ride a real train, because a lot of money was invested up front to build the entire infrastructure.

 Today, most ISPs are high-speed internet providers, because they offer broadband internet through DSL, cable, satellite, or fiber optic infrastructure.
-This is known as high-speed internet because the connection speed is much faster than older types of internet connections, like dial-up.
+The connection speeds for these technologies is much faster than older types of internet connections, like dial-up.

 CenturyLink is a high-speed internet service provider with residential and business internet service offerings.
-CenturyLink is also expanding its fiber internet network throughout the country.
-Inquire today and make CenturyLink your next internet service provider!
+We are also expanding our fiber internet network throughout the country.
+Check availability now to make CenturyLink your next internet service provider!